 E-reputation is developed on social media and in forums.
-Forums in China are still very important and a go to place of reference, the Chinese like to see what others are saying about travel services.
+Forums in China are still very important and a go-to place of reference, the Chinese like to see what others are saying about travel services.
 Here is a key area to cultivate positive e-sentiment while limiting any potential damage from negative comments.
 You want to ensure positive comments are seen at the top of forum posts, it’s really a case of starting the right conversations and leading them in a certain direction.
-A key feature of Chinese netziens is that they are strongly influenced by the opinions of others on both social networks and in forums.
+A key feature of Chinese netizens is that they are strongly influenced by the opinions of others on both social networks and in forums.

 5) Be aware of consumer trends – The Chinese and shopping

-A key consumer trend we notice in Australian is the Chinese’s desire to purchase baby milk/formula, not just online but directly from Australian stores, it has become a byword for quality in a country dominated by counterfeit products.
-When it comes to their Children’s health the wealthier Chinese consumer is not prepared to compromise; 25% of visitors stated that the opportunity to purchase quality baby formula was a factor when choosing Australia as a destination.
+A key consumer trend we notice in Australia is the Chinese’s desire to purchase baby milk/formula, not just online but directly from Australian stores, it has become a byword for quality in a country dominated by counterfeit products.
+When it comes to their Children’s health wealthier Chinese consumer is not prepared to compromise; 25% of visitors stated that the opportunity to purchase quality baby formula was a factor when choosing Australia as a destination.

-Do not under-estimate the Chinese consumers aptitude to shop abroad with a strong desire for quality products, your travel services can therefore be tailored to these more commercial desires.
+Do not underestimate the Chinese consumer’s aptitude to shop abroad with a strong desire for quality products, your travel services can therefore be tailored to these more commercial desires.